shahinvaseghi/invpro/README.md

 Key behaviours:
 - Codes and sequences are auto-populated in `save()` overrides (e.g., `Item`, `ItemLot`, `PurchaseRequest`).
 - Purchase and warehouse requests have dedicated create/edit/approve pages, enforce approver permissions, lock after approval, and only expose approved/locked requests for selection in permanent/consignment receipts.
-- Approval workflows use Django `User` accounts (never `Person`) for every approver field; requester-side analytics can still rely on `Person`.
+- **IMPORTANT**: Approval workflows use Django `User` accounts for ALL requester and approver fields (never `Person`).
+The `Person` model is ONLY used in Production module for workforce management.
 Refer to `docs/approval_workflow.md` for the end-to-end flow.
 - All models inherit auditing and multi-company mixins.
 - Django admin dashboards are set up for quick data verification (`inventory/admin.py`).
 - **Warehouse Restrictions**: Items can only be received/issued in warehouses explicitly configured in `ItemWarehouse` relationship.
 Strict validation enforced in forms (server-side and client-side).